-The Town operates a cash and investment pool which the general, water and sewer funds utilize.
-All other funds have separate bank accounts and investments.
+The Town operates a cash and investment pool which all funds utilize with the exception of the capital projects fund, which has separate bank accounts and investments.
 The Town pools money from several funds to facilitate disbursement and investment and to maximize investment income.
 Therefore, all cash and investments are essentially demand deposits and are considered cash and cash equivalents.